jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

         Core level energy [eV]:  -284.2
          (from electron binding energy of neutral atoms in X-ray data booklet)

+Unlike <code>pw.x</code>, the output of <code>xspectra.x</code> is significantly less interesting to look at.
+Provided that the (Lanczos) minimization algorithm manages to converge, the end of the <code>xspectra.x</code> will print some information about the spectrum.

+The spectrum is plotted (by default) in a new file called <code>xanes.dat</code>.
+Depending on the version of Quantum ESPRESSO, it is possible to set the name of this file in the input file.

      $ ls -ltrh
      -rw-r--r-- 1 scarf1097 diag 8.7K Nov 14 11:28 xanes.dat

+Let's inspect the spectrum that has been calculated:
 We can rename and plot the xanes spectrum

      $ mv xanes.dat xanes_no_corehole.dat